Bune Information

 The dangers of purposeful or accidental mistranslations become starkly evident in the realm of occult literature.

-During the 1500s and beyond, the translation of Goetic texts was often influenced by the prevailing religious and cultural biases of the time.
+During the 1500s and beyond, the translation of Goetic texts was heavily influenced by the prevailing religious and cultural biases of the time.
 Translators, working under the specter of ecclesiastical authority, may have skewed texts to reinforce the demonization of pre-Christian deities or the exoticization of magic and the supernatural.

-Such alterations can significantly affect the intent and application of magical practice.
+Such alterations will significantly affect the intent and application of magical practice.
 Dramatic flourishes or exaggerated interpretations inserted for excitement or to align with church politics not only muddle the original content but also risk invoking the potent forces of these entities in ways that are misaligned with their true nature.

 Moreover, they create a version of demonology that feeds on fear rather than respect, skewing the practitioner’s relationship with the spirits in question.